-The computer is “very hot”, switch it off or it is going to explode and catch fire!
+The computer is “very hot”, switch it off or it will explode and catch fire!
 So says a concerned tech dinosaur grandma – But really?
 Just how long can computers run continuously, will they overheat and explode into flames?

 So yes, there are no known cases of a zombie apocalypse caused by an exploding computer.
 That said, it may not be the best idea to keep a computer running for no reason, especially when it is not processing anything.
 Read on to find out more!